Life After The Mortgage is Paid Off: Our Family Financial Freedom Story

 So we decided to ladder up our giving over the next few years:

-- In year one, we made the goal of giving 3%.
+• In year one, we set the goal of giving 3%

 Today, we do 10% giving, but with our own spin on it.

-- 4% to giving to family and friends (through gifts, cash and contributions to start their investment journey)
+• 3% for family giving (through gifts, cash and contributions to start their investment journeys)

 5. Take More Risks

-Last year, I took the plunge into full-time entrepreneurship.
-I left my cushy corporate career to pursue my small business full time.
+In 2020, I took the plunge into solopreneurship.
+I left my cushy corporate career to pursue my solo business and grow it.

-I could not have felt confident enough to do this if we didn’t pay off our mortgage early.
-Even if I completely screw up this whole digital entrepreneur thing, I know that we’ll never lose our house.
+I could not have felt confident enough to do this if we hadn’t paid off our mortgage early.
+Even if I completely screw up my business, I know that we’ll never lose our house.

 We own it outright and that peace of mind helps me rest easy at night.

-I left a nice career with excellent benefits that paid me, oh, more than double what I’m making now as a digital entrepreneur.
+I left a nice career with excellent benefits that paid me more than double what I’m making now as a family finance coach.

 What would life after the mortgage is paid off look like for you?